Chart Color Schemes

 Horsham Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As per AreaSearch's analysis, Horsham Surrounds' population stands at approximately 3,466 as of August 2025.
-This figure represents a decrease of 5 individuals (0.1%) from the 2021 Census total of 3,471 people.
-The change is inferred from the estimated resident population of 3,459 in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of 0.80 persons per square kilometer.
-Horsham Surrounds' minimal decline of 0.1% since the 2021 census outperformed the SA3 area's decline of -0.6%.
-Natural growth contributed approximately 65.9% to overall population gains in recent periods.
+Horsham Surrounds' population is approximately 3,481 as of November 2025.
+This figure represents an increase of 10 people since the 2021 Census, which recorded a population of 3,471.
+The growth is inferred from the estimated resident population of 3,459 in June 2024 and the addition of 27 validated new addresses since the Census date.
+This results in a density ratio of 0.80 persons per square kilometer.
+Horsham Surrounds' 0.3% growth since the 2021 census exceeded the SA3 area's rate of -0.2%.
+Natural growth contributed approximately 65.9% to overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a population increase just below the median of regional areas nationally is anticipated, with Horsham Surrounds expected to expand by 317 persons to 2041, reflecting an overall increase of 8.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on projected demographic shifts, a population increase just below the median of regional areas nationally is expected.
+By 2041, the area's population is projected to expand by 317 persons, reflecting an overall increase of 8.5% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population